What is Fractional CO2 Laser?

-We recommend 3 sessions for mild acne scarring, and up to 6 or more sessions for more severe acne scarring.
-Each session should optimally be done on a monthly basis; but herein lies the issue.
+We recommend 3 sessions for mild acne scarring and up to 6 or more sessions for more severe acne scarring.
+Each session should ideally be done on a monthly basis; but herein lies the issue.
 Bearing in mind the downtime of up to a week, not everyone can afford to have it done once a month.

 With Fractional CO2 Laser, it is always a balancing act between resolving your acne scars and keeping downtime to a minimum.
 The power of the Fractional CO2 can be customised for a lower downtime.
 But this also means a higher frequency of treatment is required.

 Hence, it’s important that you share as much information about your daily habits, medical history, and highlight your tolerance for downtime.
 This will help our doctor work out a treatment plan for you.

 The frequency of treatments aside, whether the Fractional CO2 Laser is combined with other treatments will also influence the results.

 How Many Treatments of Fractional CO2 Laser Will I Need?

 The number of sessions you need will depend on the extent of the acne scarring, your tolerance for downtime, and the expected results.

 Here are some useful guides in determining the number of sessions you’ll require: